Practice Area

 Other qualifying family relationships fall into preference categories that are subject to annual numerical limits.
 These categories require the beneficiary to wait — sometimes years — for a visa number to become available before the case can proceed to final processing.

-| F2A | Spouses and unmarried children under 21 of green card holders | 2-5 years |
+F2A Spouses and unmarried children under 21 of green card holders Final Action: Aug.
+1, 2024 for most countries and the Philippines; Aug.
+1, 2023 for Mexico.

 The Family-Based Green Card Process